ADD CONDITION

 Store CoughDrops-421 at room temperature, away from excessive heat or sunlight, and do not use if the primary bag seal has been torn or broken.

-Are there any contraindications for CoughDrops-421?
+Are there any contraindications for using CoughDrops-421?

 No specific contraindications are listed for CoughDrops-421.